leon4rd/test/README.md

-## The best time on a clock is 6:30--hands down.
+## "Hey, dad, did you get a haircut?"
+"No, I got them all cut."